Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Implementation Details

 \section{Implementation Details}

-As $\mathcal{V}_\mathcal{A}$, we fine-tune BERT$_\text{BASE}$ or RoBERTa$_\text{BASE}$ models for 4 epochs on pairs of claims and golden evidence (for SUP and REF claims).
+To train the attack model $\mathcal{V}_\mathcal{A}$, we fine-tune BERT$_\text{BASE}$ or RoBERTa$_\text{BASE}$ models for 4 epochs on pairs of claims and golden evidence (for SUP and REF claims).
 For NEI, we pick the top 3 retrieved sentences for each claim (these should be more challenging than taking random sentences).

-To run the `lexical variation' attack, we follow the authors' code and distances' hyperparameters\footnote{\url{https://github.com/nesl/nlp_adversarial_examples}} but with changing the target model to RoBERTa.
-For the `contextualized replace', we use the authors' code\footnote{\url{https://github.com/LinyangLee/BERT-Attack}} and adapt it to the entailment task.
-We maximally perturb 15\% of tokens in the sentence and set a probability threshold of 1.0e-5 on the BERT MLM candidates.
+To run the `lexical variation' attack, we follow the authors' \href{https://github.com/nesl/nlp_adversarial_examples}{code} and distances' hyperparameters but change the target model to RoBERTa.
+Words to replace are randomly sampled with probabilities proportional to the number of neighbors each word has in the embedding space~\cite{alzantot2018generating}.
+We adapt the `contextualized replace'\href{https://github.com/LinyangLee/BERT-Attack}{code} to the entailment task.
+We perturb at most 15\% of tokens in the sentence and set a probability threshold of 1.0e-5 on the BERT MLM candidates.
 We allow sub-words substitutes.
-We use an embeddings distance of 0.4 between the counter-fitted vectors~\cite{mrkvsic2016counter}.
-For the `imperceptible' attacks~\footnote{\url{https://github.com/nickboucher/imperceptible}}, we use the untargeted versions of the attack with a maximum of 3 iterations only for the genetic algorithm (vs. 10 in the original paper).
-Increasing the iterations' number may lead to even higher success rates; however, these attacks are expensive to run on the whole dataset ($>$90,000 claim-evidence pairs).
+We use an embedding distance of 0.4 between the counter-fitted vectors~\cite{mrkvsic2016counter}.
+For the \href{https://github.com/nickboucher/imperceptible}{`imperceptible' attacks}, we use the untargeted versions of the attack with a maximum of only 3 iterations for the genetic algorithm (vs. 10 in the original paper).
+Increasing the iterations' number may lead to even higher success rates; however, these attacks are expensive to run on the whole dataset ($>$ 90,000 claim-evidence pairs).
 For attacks against $\mathcal{V}_\mathcal{A}$, we run the attacks only on the pairs (among the top-5) where $\mathcal{V}_\mathcal{A}$'s predictions are initially correct.
 Since the attacks do not assume golden relevancy annotations, the labels of all retrieved sentences are set to the original claims' label (i.e., SUP or REF).
 We run the `imperceptible$_{\text{Ret}}$' on all the top-5 retrieved evidence to minimize the retrieval score.